AKloc/BookNotes/Professional/The Willpower Instinct.md

 - Willpower can be increased by exercising it regularly, like a muscle.
 - Dopamine isn't about reward, it's about the PROMISE of reward.
 It doesn't always pan out.
 Advertisers look for how to trigger that.
 	- Hack dopamine by rewarding yourself by doing things you put off.
 	- Be mindful when you satisfy a dopamine urge, like eating a snack you know you shouldn't - did it really make you feel better?
-Keep notcing t
+Keep noting those things.
+- If / when you slip up, forgive yourself.
+Guilt makes you weaker.
+Punishment doesn't help.

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?